JuanDiegoMontoya/Voxel_Engine/README.md

 Yet another voxel engine.

 This is a tech demo designed to demonstrate the implementation of various rendering and procedural techniques in a large and dynamic environment.
-(*WIP*) indicates that a feature is mostly complete but has a few bugs that need to be smoothed out.
+(*WIP*) indicates that a feature is basically complete but has a few bugs that need to be smoothed out.

 Performance was tested on this system for reference:
 - AMD Ryzen 5 2600X CPU